Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Introduction

 \section{Introduction}

-Cluster analysis consists of partitioning observations into a set of mutually exclusive groups such that observations within groups share some characteristics and are differentiable from observations in other groups.
-In Bayesian cluster analysis, mixture models have naturally emerged as a default tool.
-In general, the cluster prototypes are defined by specifying the distributions for the mixture components.
-This allows for a straightforward interpretation with observations within a cluster being drawn from the same parametric distribution.
+Methodologically, cluster analysis aims at partitioning observations into a set of mutually exclusive groups such that observations within the same group share some characteristics and are differentiable from observations across other groups.
+In model-based clustering, this problem is commonly dealt with using mixture models where data are assumed to be drawn from a distribution whose density is specified as a convex combination of parametric densities referred to as mixture components.
+In the context of clustering, the most natural understanding of mixture components is that each of them represents a distinct group within the population, \commentF{see \cite{McLachlan+Peel:2000} and \cite{gru:mod} for a recent review}.